 Document Collection, Translation and Notarisation

-When it comes to applying abroad, the pain and tears are most often caused not by IELTS, but by the endless paperwork you have to gather, translate and somehow legalise.
+When it comes to applying abroad, the pain and tears usually come not from IELTS, but from the endless paperwork you have to gather, translate and somehow legalise.

 What documents do you actually need?